sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

    **Notes:**

    - A formatted string provides ``L`` and the LMS and OTS parameters.
-   - In contrast to [RFC8554]_ Algorithm 7.
-Step 2, the keys and signatures of lower LMS trees are not computed during key generation but during signature creation.
+   - In contrast to [RFC8554]_ Algorithm 7 Step 2, the keys and signatures of lower LMS trees are not computed during key generation but during signature creation.
+   - Additional checks ensure that the hash functions used for the LMS and LM-OTS are the same for all instances.
+Otherwise, the key generation is aborted.

 .. _pubkey/hss_lms/sig_creation: